 Dealing with Homeless People

 While being homeless is not a crime, many kinds of public conduct are illegal and should be reported to the SDPD.
-These include being intoxicated, loitering, prowling, fighting, trespassing, aggressive panhandling, soliciting, urinating and defecating, consuming alcoholic beverages in certain public places, camping or sleeping in parks, littering, obstructing sidewalks, living in a vehicle parked on a public street, disturbing the peace by loud and unreasonable noises, using offensive words, behaving in a threatening manner, etc.
+These include being intoxicated, loitering, prowling, fighting, trespassing, aggressive panhandling, soliciting, urinating/defecating, consuming alcoholic beverages in certain public places, camping or sleeping in parks, littering, obstructing sidewalks, living in a vehicle parked on a public street, disturbing the peace by loud and unreasonable noises, using offensive words, behaving in a threatening manner and more.

 Because many of the crimes involving homeless people are misdemeanors, a police officer can only arrest a person if the offense is committed in his presence.
 However, a person who witnesses the offense can make a citizen's arrest by doing the following: